Enrollment into Math and Programming In Computing (PIC) Courses

 *EXCEPTIONS due to limited course availability:

-• Math 177, Math 178A, and Math 178B: Available for declared Financial Actuarial Mathematics majors during the first pass.
-Available for declared Financial Actuarial Mathematics majors and pre-Financial Actuarial Mathematics majors during the start of second pass.
-On Monday, November 28th, it will be available to all students.
+• Only open to Financial Actuarial Mathematics majors during first pass.
+Open to Financial Actuarial Mathematics majors and pre-Financial Actuarial Mathematics majors during the start of second pass.
+On Monday, November 27th, it will be available to all students.

-• Math 118 and Math M148 (UPDATED: 11/18/2022): Available for declared Data Theory majors during the first pass.
-Available for declared Data Theory majors and pre-Data Theory majors during the start of second pass.
+• 10/23/2023: Only open to Data Theory majors during first pass.
+Open to declared Data Theory majors and pre-Data Theory majors during the start of second pass.

 No matter what your situation is, if a course is full, we cannot allow any more students in until someone drops.
 Lower and upper division discussion capacities are set and will remain at 35 and 40, respectively.
 We urge students to frequently check MyUCLA to see if any students have dropped.
 Instructors do not have control over course enrollment in this department.